 The authors understand that teaching and learning mathematics today can be a challenging task.
 Some students are prepared for the challenge, while other students require more review and supplemental material.
-This text is written so that college algebra students with varying abilities and backgrounds will all have an opportunity for a successful learning experience.
+This text is written so that students with varying abilities and backgrounds will all have an opportunity for a successful learning experience.

-The Lial team believes this to be our best edition of College Algebra yet, and we sincerely hope that you enjoy using it as much as we have enjoyed writing it.
-Additional texts in this series are as follows.
+The Lial team believes this to be our best edition of College Algebra and Trigo-nometry yet, and we sincerely hope that you enjoy using it as much as we have enjoyed writing it.
+Additional textbooks in this series are